romenr/bachelorthesis/README.md

-# bachelorthesis
-Spiking Neural Networks for Autonomous Locomotion Control Of A Mobile Robot
+# Spiking Neural Networks for Autonomous Locomotion Control Of A Mobile Robot